sharmaabhijith/sharmaabhijith.github.io/_pages/about.md

 ---

-- Pursuing Post Graduate Diploma in Data Science with specialisation in Deep Learning at IIIT Bangalore.
+- Pursuing Post Graduate Diploma in Data Science with specialisation in Deep Learning at International Institute of Information Technology, Bangalore.
 - Graduated as a Gold Medalist in Instrumentation and Control as a Bachelor of Technology (with Honors) from College of Engineering, Pune.
 - Recepient of MITACS Globalink Research Award 2019 as a summer intern at University of British Columbia.
 - My work at COEP's Satellite team and as a Industrial Trainee at Hindustan Aeronautics Ltd has cultivated the research interest in me.